peoplepattern/lemkit/README.md

 -l (languages)|scala,python,go (1 or more)|

-If Lemkit is used only for prediciting using pre-trained linear models then there are no other major dependencies.
+If Lemkit is used only for prediciting using pre-trained linear models then there are no other dependencies.
 If Lemkit will be used for training linear models there are potentially a number of other dependencies.

 ### Setup Training in Python